Restoration Science Center

 Lawn to Meadow Program

 There are many reasons landowners choose to convert their land to meadows, including a desire to protect water quality, reduce soil erosion, enhance habitat for wildlife, save money on lawn care, and the aesthetic appeal of this beautiful landscape feature.
 Whatever the draw may be, we work beside landowners to produce dynamic meadows that fit their needs while also benefiting the environment.

-In 2021 we worked with landowners around Skaneateles Lake to plant meadows on their properties.
-With generous support from the CNY Community Foundation, we were also able to develop an amazing resource for you: a Central New York pocket guide for converting lawns to meadows.
+The RSC is working with landowners around Skaneateles Lake to plant meadows on their properties.
+With generous support from the CNY Community Foundation, we were able to develop an amazing resource for you: a Central New York pocket guide for converting lawns to meadows.

 This work would not be possible without the support of our growing number of partners!